 The art of the pothole

-The villages of Herongate and Stock in Essex have such bad potholes that Ford couldn't even invent somewhere better to assess its new cars.
+, and the villages of Herongate and Stock in Essex have such bad potholes that Ford couldn't even invent somewhere better to assess its new cars.
 So the American car manufacturer has replicated them

 at its testing facility in Lommel, Belgium – kind of like an assault course for tyres.